 Instructions

 - Whisk flour, baking powder, garlic powder, sugar, salt, and baking soda in a large bowl.
-Add the butter to the mixture cut in with a pastry blender, fork, or fingers until small, pea-size pieces remain.
+Add the butter to the mixture cut in with a pastry blender, fork, or fingers until small, pea-size pieces remain.2 cups all-purpose gluten free flour blend, 4 teaspoons baking powder, 1 teaspoon garlic powder, 1 teaspoon sugar, ½ teaspoon salt, ¼ teaspoon baking soda, 3 tablespoons butter

-- In a separate bowl whisk together yogurt, egg, oil, and lemon juice.
+- In a separate bowl whisk together yogurt, optional milk, egg, oil, and lemon juice.
 Stir the yogurt mixture and cheddar into the flour mixture until no flour pockets remain.
-Cover bowl with plastic wrap and let sit for 30 minutes to allow the starches to blend with the liquids and make the dough easier to shape.
-Preheat oven to 450ºF (230ºC)
+Cover bowl with plastic wrap and chill for 30 minutes to allow the starches to blend with the liquids and make the dough easier to shape.
+Preheat oven to 425ºF (230ºC)¾ cup plain whole-milk yogurt, 1 large egg, 2 tablespoons vegetable oil, 2 teaspoon lemon juice, 1 cup shredded Sharp cheddar cheese, ¼ cup milk

 - Place one baking sheet inside a second so you have a double layer, and line the top baking sheet with parchment paper.
 Grease a 1/3 cup measuring cup and scoop a heaping amount of batter into it.
 Drop on prepared baking sheet, spacing the scones only about 1/2 inch apart in the center of the sheet (this traps a little extra steam between the scones and makes them more tender).